slowmonkey/slowmonkey.github.io/_posts/2020-04-07-wsl-docker-desktop-microsoft-terminal-installation.md

 tags: [wsl, docker]
 ---

-This is my cheatsheet for setting up WSL, Docker Desktop and a terminal.
+Cheatsheet for setting up WSL, Docker Desktop and a terminal.

 # Introduction